apache/ignite-3/modules/transactions/README.md

 # One phase commit

 Implicit tx can be fast committed if all keys belongs to the same partition.
-TODO asch create ticket
+TODO IGNITE-15927

 # SQL and indexes.